james-see/ragtag4/README.md

 This is a simple example of how to use ollama with a postgres database to create a RAG system.
 It should be considered a starting point and not a full-featured system.
 It can be used and adapted for any data related use case for using llm's to answer questions about data.

+It is setup on docker compose and is ready to go if you skip to that section below.

 ## gui

 The gui includes a document manager to add and remove documents from a database and a chat interface to interact with the system.
 It is in the format of a single page application and is built with html, css, and javascript.
 The style is in the format of an emulated terminal with a black background and white / green text.